bkircher/python-rpm-spec/README.md

 This library does not parse everything of a spec file.
 Only the pieces I needed.
 So there is probably still plenty of stuff missing.
 However, it should not be terribly complicated to add support for the missing pieces.

+## Alternatives

+For alternatives to this library you might want to take a look at:

+- [packit/specfile](https://github.com/packit/specfile) - Allows parsing and, different to python-rpm-spec, the manipulation of spec files.
+Still very young but looks promising and seems actively developed (as of Jan 2023).
+- If you are on a Linux system that has the RPM package manager packaged, consider using system tools like
+  - `/usr/bin/rpmspec` from rpm-build package
+  - `/usr/bin/spectool` from rpmdevtools package

+  The parsers are probably more up to date and less buggy than this library.

 ## Development